Names of victims in Florida high school shooting revealed

 Beigel was also a counselor at Camp Starlight in Pennsylvania, which called him a “friend and hero” on Facebook.

-Duque Anguiano was named as a victim of the shooting by Broward County Sheriff Scott Israel at a news conference.
+Duque was a freshman at the school.
+He was named as a victim of the shooting by Broward County Sheriff Scott Israel at a news conference.

+Martin’s brother Miguel described Martin this way on a donation page: “He was a very funny kid, outgoing and sometimes really quiet.
+He was sweet and caring and loved by all his family.
+Most of all he was my baby brother.
+My family and I have no words to describe the event that’s has happened on this date, all my prayers to the lost ones.
+My family and I will appreciate anything that we can get helped with.
+R.I.P Martin Duque.”

 Nicholas Dworet, star swimmer